 For surveys that use the IFC-S we assume that there are no CC SNe in the cosmological sample; i.e., we set the current and optimistic {\it contamination} to be $0\%$.
-Although some CC {\it contamination} was present within the SDT/SDT* results (see Section~\ref{SDTSN}), we expect that by using all spectra and light curve data available (not just the first 5 imaging data points and 3 IFC-S spectra), {\it contamination} will drop significantly.
-In addition we expect that the application of improved classification techniques on these data will further improve classification.
+Although some CC SN {\it contamination} was present within the SDT/SDT* results (see Section~\ref{SDTSN}), we expect that by using all spectra and light-curve data (not just the first 5 imaging data points and 3 IFC-S spectra), {\it contamination} will drop significantly.
+In addition, we expect that improved classification techniques in the future will aid in CC SN contamination reduction.

-For each of our imaging-only scenarios (see Sections~\ref{SDT-IMG-ONLY} through \ref{HIGHz-IMG-6FILT}) however, {\it contamination} on the final cosmology sample must be considered.
-When simulating each survey both CC SNe and SN~Ia are generated, selection and light-curve quality cuts are then applied as discussed in Section~\ref{simulation}.
-Within our work, this results in a photometric classification purity of $\sim$93\% (for the Imaging:Allz survey).
-To account for the systematic uncertainty introduced by any remaining {\it contamination}, Hubble residuals are calculated for data with and without CC SNe and differences in distance vs. redshift are used as a systematic uncertainty.
-We further reduce the contamination by a factor of 5$\times$ when considering an additional nearest-neighbor (NN) cut, as described in \citet{Kessler16}.
-We take this reduced contamination as our nominal uncertainty for imaging-only scenarios (see Figure~\ref{syscalphys}c and i). \citet{Kessler16} reduces the contamination by a factor of 3.6$\times$ with the NN cut, but we are slightly more optimistic because of the additional rest-frame NIR data and stricter selection cuts.
-A full simulation with NN classification is beyond the scope of this work, but will be considered in future investigations.
+For each imaging-only scenario (Sections~\ref{SDT-IMG-ONLY} through \ref{HIGHz-IMG-6FILT}), however, CC SN contamination must be considered.
+Our analysis results in a photometric classification purity of $>$99\% (for the Imaging:Allz survey).
+To account for the systematic uncertainty introduced by any remaining {\it contamination}, {\BBC}-fitted Hubble residuals are obtained with and without CC SNe, and differences in distance vs. redshift are used as a systematic uncertainty. {\red We further reduce the {\it contamination by a} factor of 5 based on the assumed improvements from photometric classifiers using machine learning (see Figures~\ref{syscalphys}c and i).
+This assumption is based on a factor of 3.6 contamination reduction for DES simulations \citep{Kessler16} using a simple nearest-neighbor (NN) method on only three variables (redshift, color, stretch).
+Using a wider range of light-curve features, better machine-learning methods have been demonstrated, such as by \citet{Lochner16}.
+The addition of NIR data in {\WFIRST} can also be used to reduce contamination.
+Training a photometric classifier is beyond the scope of this work,} but will be considered in future investigations.